lucapernice/leetcode/LargestSubmatrixWithRearrangements/README.md

 This Python script solves the problem of finding the largest submatrix with all ones in a given binary matrix, where the columns of the matrix can be rearranged in any order.
 The script uses a Monte Carlo Tree Search (MCTS) algorithm to find the optimal column rearrangement.

-## Problem Description

-You are given a binary matrix of size m x n, and you are allowed to rearrange the columns of the matrix in any order.
-The goal is to find the area of the largest sub-matrix within the matrix where every element of the submatrix is 1 after reordering the columns optimally.

 ## Functions

 The script includes the following functions: